Tooth Colored Fillings – Accra, Ghana

-For nearly 200 years, silver or amalgam fillings have been used to repair a decaying tooth and fill a cavity.
+For nearly 200 years, silver or amalgam fillings have been used to repair small cavities and slightly damaged teeth.
 The first mercury-based amalgam was invented by an English chemist in 1819.
-The content of these fillings changed over the course of time—mercury, silver, tin, copper and gold were all metals commonly used—but these remained the only materials available for tooth repair.
+The content of these fillings changed over the course of time—mercury, silver, tin, copper, and gold were all metals commonly used—but these remained the only materials available for tooth repair.
 Eventually, people became concerned about whether or not the mercury in fillings could harm a person’s health.
 Not until fairly recently, however, did a viable alternative become available.
 Today, tooth-colored fillings offer a strong solution for filling a cavity without presenting any of the drawbacks associated with amalgam fillings.

 Drawbacks of Amalgam Fillings

 In addition to the possible health concerns that may result from mercury leaching into your system, silver or amalgam fillings present other disadvantages.
 First, they can leave a noticeable dark spot in your smile.
 Also, some people experience metal sensitivity from silver fillings.
-Hot or cold foods and beverages may also ignite sensitivity.
+Hot or cold foods and beverages may also cause discomfort.

 The Advantages of Tooth-Colored Fillings

 As the name implies, tooth-colored fillings blend in with the natural color of your teeth.
 They are made of composite resin materials, which our dentists select and mix to perfectly match your tooth color.
 Now when you smile, nobody will see a darkened spot and know that you’ve had a cavity filled.